 The Engineers were already deployed during the morning to create

-roadblocks with fallen trees and booby-traps and other obstacles with the little
+roadblocks by the use of fallen trees and booby-traps and other obstacles with the

 Because of counterattacks of Btl.Ewald along the defensive position